saoirse-defi/milestone2-vanilla/README.md

     - Sound design that doesn't get boring/annoying to the user over time.
     - Sprite designs that capture the user's imagination and generate an emotional response.

+3. As a parent of a child user I would like:

+    - A game free from gratuitous violence & profanity.
+    - Sprites whose design do not make the child scared.

 ### Design Choices

 #### Physics Engine Choices

 Originally I had chosen to create this application using the PixiJS library but after seeking advice from my mentor, he stated that using vanilla Javascript would be a better as a learning excercise.
+Looking back on this decision, I believe it was a great choice.
+It has allowed me to better study the intricacies of the Javascript call stack & the HTML5 Canvas.

 #### User Input Choices

 Due to the nature of Javascript's event listening system, a choice between 2 player input methods had to be made.
 I had to decide between either the traditional WASD directional input or using the mouse click to move to position.
 After testing both methods, 'point and click' was chosen due to increased accuracy and ease of use.

+#### Start Menu Design

+#### Game Over Modal Design

 #### Fonts

+Two fonts were chosen for this project; hero font & secondary font.
+Both of these fonts look very different but were chosen for their science fiction design attributes.

 ##### Hero Title Font